Open-Future-Foundation/DGA/README.md

 # Data Governance Act

-This repository is tracking the legislatie evolution of the proposed Data Governance Act.
+This branch contains the opinion adopted by the ITRE committee on the 15-07-2021.